diku-dk/futhark-book/practical-matters.rst

 The line containing ``==`` is used to separate the human-readable benchmark description from input-output pairs.
-It is also possible to keep the data set is located in an external file (see the `manual page
+It is also possible to keep the data set in an external file, or to generate it automatically (see the `manual page
 <http://futhark.readthedocs.io/en/latest/man/futhark-bench.html>`_ for
 more information.).